livegnik/2way-poc-design/README.md

 ## Using this README

 Start here when you need the essentials: what 2WAY is, why it exists, how the object model and managers work, and which guarantees implementations must uphold.
 Dive into the numbered folders for full detail, record exceptions as ADRs, and remember that every device enforces the same structure so collaboration can survive without surrendering authority.

+---

+## Acknowledgments

+Credit to Martti Malmi (Sirius) for his work on Iris (formerly Identifi), an MIT-licensed project: https://github.com/irislib/iris-client.
+When it was still Identifi and a fork of the Bitcoin daemon in C++, seeing it sparked my early realization about what a private data layer could enable beyond simple broadcast messaging.
+Our projects evolved in different directions over the years, but his early work helped shape this thinking and deserves explicit credit.

+---